flexera-public/policy_templates/cost/azure/hybrid_use_benefit/README.md

 - *Azure AD Tenant ID* - the Azure AD Tenant ID used for the Azure API Authentication
 - *Azure Subscription ID* - the Azure Subscription ID used for the Azure API Authentication
-- *Escalation Options* - selection to choose to email or email and apply licenses.
 - *Exclusion Tag Key* - an Azure-native instance tag to ignore instances that you don't want AHUB applied to.
 Only supply the tag key
 - *Email addresses of the recipients you wish to notify* - A list of email addresses to notify